Faculty Insights

 Art, Luxury, and Sustainability: Markets in Transition Conference

-Sotheby’s Institute of Art is organised a conference exploring the challenges, contradictions, and opportunities that sustainability presents to the creative and luxury industries.
+Sotheby’s Institute of Art organized a conference exploring the challenges, contradictions, and opportunities that sustainability presents to the creative and luxury industries.

 The conference took place at our London campus in Bedford Square, marking the publication of ‘Climate Action in the Art World‘ by Annabel Keenan.
 The book is part of the Hot Topics in the Art World series, edited by Institute faculty and published in association with Lund Humphries.